Skip to main content

 The URL data component loads content from a list of URLs.

-In the component's URLs field, enter a comma-separated list of URLs you want to load.
-Alternatively, connect a component that outputs the Message type, like the Chat Input component, to supply your URLs with a component.
+Alternatively, connect a component that outputs the Message type, like the Chat Input component, to supply your URLs from a component.

 In this example of a document ingestion pipeline, the URL component outputs raw HTML to a text splitter, which splits the raw content into chunks for a vector database to ingest.